Mainline

 When you inherit an unfamiliar workload, start here:

-kubectl get pod -n <ns>
+kubectl get pods -n <ns>

 kubectl describe pod <pod-name> -n <ns>